Hello

 Photo credit: Joseph Kanyi | Nation Media Group

-Deputy President Rigathi Gachagua, who is facing impeachment, has appealed to his boss, President William Ruto, for forgiveness.
+Deputy President Rigathi Gachagua, who is on the verge of being kicked out of office through impeachment, has appealed to his boss, President William Ruto, for forgiveness.

-Mr Gachagua made an impassioned plea to Dr Ruto on Sunday, October 6, saying that while he was not aware of any wrongdoing, he wanted to be given another chance to serve Kenyans.
+Mr Gachagua on Sunday made a passionate appeal to Dr Ruto, saying while he was not aware of any transgressions, he would like to be given another chance to serve Kenyans.

-"I want to say to my brother, President William Ruto: if I've wronged you in our zeal to work, please find it in your heart to forgive me," Mr Gachagua said during a church service in Karen, Nairobi.
+“I want to say to my brother President William Ruto: If in our zeal to work, I’ve wronged you, please find it in your heart to forgive me,” Mr Gachagua said during a prayer service held at his residence in Karen on Sunday.

-"If my wife (Dorcas Rigathi) has wronged you in any way in our duties to the boy child under her programme, please find it in your heart to forgive her."
+“If my spouse (Dorcas Rigathi), in our duties for the boy child under her programme has wronged you in a way, find it in your heart to forgive her.”

-He made a similar apology to Kenyans who called for his removal from office during the recently concluded public participation in a motion to impeach him.
+He extended similar apologies to Kenyans who called for his removal from office during the recently concluded public participation in a motion for his impeachment.

-"To the people of Kenya, in our service across the country, as we serve you, if there is anything we have done or said that you find unpalatable, that you find unacceptable, please find it in your heart to forgive me."
+“To the people of Kenya, in our service across the country, as we serve you, if there is anything we have done or said that you find it unpalatable, that you find it unacceptable, please, find it in your heart to forgive me.”

-But while he appeared remorseful, Mr Gachagua appeared ready to fight both in Parliament, where a majority of MPs support the impeachment motion and in the corridors of justice - where several cases have been filed by Mr Gachagua and his allies.
+But while he seemed remorseful, Mr Gachagua appeared ready to fight it out both in Parliament, where a majority of MPs support the ouster motion and corridors of justice — where several cases by Mr Gachagua and his allies have been filed.

-"Kenya is a country of law.
-I have faith in our guardians of the law, competent men and women in our judiciary who I believe will uphold our constitution, protect it with their zeal and always uphold and protect the will of the Kenyan people," he said.
+“Kenya is a country of the rule of law.
+I have faith, in our guards of law, that competent men and women in our judiciary, who I believe will uphold our Constitution, protect it with your zeal and always uphold and protect the will of the Kenyan people,” he said.

-"It is my observation that we have a very patriotic judiciary that upholds the rule of law and the constitution.
-Always upholding the supremacy of the law and our constitution.
-And I believe that Kenya will be a country of the rule of law".
+“It is my observation that we have a very patriotic Judiciary that upholds the rule of law and the Constitution.
+Always upholds the supremacy of law and our constitution.
+And I believe that Kenya will be a country of the rule of law.”

-He took issue with some of the reasons given for his impeachment, saying they were fabricated lies to malign his name and that of his extended family.
+He took issue with some of the grounds levelled for his impeachment, saying they were fabricated lies to malign his name and that his extended family.

 He took issue with the claim that he has amassed more than Sh5 billion in less than two years he has served in office, saying the allegation was frivolous.

-“I’m very pained that my little brother Governor Nderitu Gachagua (the late), a good man that worked very hard for his family… his Will that he made privately is in our newspapers.
-His property that he worked so hard for are everywhere in the newspaper,” he said.
+"I am very pained that my late brother, Governor Nderitu Gachagua, a good man who worked very hard for his family... his will, which he made privately, is in our newspapers.
+The property that he worked so hard for is all over the newspapers," he said.

-“I wish that those who pursue me, would just pursue me and allow my little brother to rest in peace.”
+“I wish that those who pursue me, would just pursue me and allow my late brother to rest in peace.”